 There are a few differences that you need to know when applying for your passport this way:

-- The photographs submitted with both applications must be identical (i.e. from the same sitting) and comply with the photo standards as described in the accompanying guidance.
-Applicant’s name should be written on the back of the photographs.
+- The photographs submitted with both applications must be identical (i.e. from the same sitting), must have been taken within one month of your appointment, and must comply with the photo standards as described in the accompanying guidance

-- Section 1: Any applicant within 6 months of their 16th birthday at the time of application must attend the appointment in person.
+- Section 1: Any applicant within six months of their 16th birthday at the time of application must attend the appointment in person

 - The payment mandate on Page 25 of the application guidance must be completed.
 Make sure that you enter the security number of the card in the appropriate box.